JJ Valaya

 JJ Valaya (born 8 October 1967) is an Indian fashion designer and couturier from New Delhi, India.
 He founded the House of Valaya, a luxury fashion and lifestyle house in 1992, along with his brother TJ Singh.
 A founding member of Fashion Design Council of India (FDCI) and the first global brand ambassador of Crystal giant Swarovski.
-He has been designing for men and women, and has bridal and evening collections in addition to day-wear and ready-to-wear for over 20 years.
-As a fine art photographer, he released his first book, Decoded Paradox in 2011, in the same year as he also closed the day one of the Lakme Fashion Week (LFW) winter/festive 2011, debuting a fashion collection inspired by photography.
+He has been designing for over 20 years.
+As a fine art photographer, he released his first book, Decoded Paradox in 2011.
+In the same year, he also closed the day one of the Lakme Fashion Week (LFW) winter/festive 2011 where he debuted a fashion collection inspired by photography.

 Early life

-Born Jagsharanjit Singh Ahluwalia on 8 October 1967 in the state of Rajasthan in India, Valaya spent most of his childhood travelling to different parts of the country due to his father's various postings in the Indian Army.
-He has completed his early schooling from the Yadavindra Public School, Mohali.
+Born Jagsharanjit Singh Ahluwalia on 8 October 1967 in the state of Rajasthan in India, Valaya spent most of his childhood traveling to different parts of the country due to his father's various postings in the Indian Army.
+He has completed his early schooling from the Yadavindra Public School in Mohali.
 Valaya studied commerce in college and initially planned to become a chartered accountant.
 However, he later studied fashion design at the National Institute of Fashion Technology, New Delhi (NIFT) where he graduated in 1991.